nodeGame/NDDB/README.md

                                     //      an array of strings to add,
                                     //      null to exclude the key,
                                     //      undefined to keep it.
-                                    //  - false: no headers
+                                    //  - false: no header
                                     //  - array of strings: used as
                                     //      is for column names (keys
                                     //      not listed are omitted)